 Clinically we find the recovery time is directly related to the cause of the sciatica and that is why an accurate diagnosis is so important before any treatment is started.

 How Do You Find Out If Chiropractic Care Can Help You?

-As your professional chiropractor, we will take a complete history of your past and present symptoms and complete a thorough scientific examination to try to accurately find the cause of your sciatica.
-We will explain clearly to you what we have found, what is wrong and recommend an individual treatment program if suitable that is designed specifically to remove your symptoms and restore your health.
-If we do not believe that chiropractic care can help you we will refer you to another health care professional for further assessment.
+As your professional chiropractor, we will take a complete history of your past and present symptoms and complete a thorough scientific examination to try and accurately find the cause of your sciatica.
+We will explain clearly to you what we have found, what is wrong and recommend an individual treatment program, if suitable, designed specifically to remove your symptoms and improve your health.
+If we do not believe chiropractic care can help you, we will refer you to another health care professional for further assessment.

 Do you suffer from low back pain or sciatica?
 Chiropractic care may help.
 Contact us Today.